manifoldxyz/reserved-ownership-accounts/README.md

 - `createAccount` - deploys a smart contract account for a user given an `implementation` address, salt, and signed message from the external service
 - `account` - a read-only function that computes the smart contract account address for a user given an `implementation` address and salt

-The registry SHALL deploy each token bound account as an [ERC-1967](./eip-1967.md) proxy.
+The registry SHALL deploy each account as an [ERC-1167](https://eips.ethereum.org/EIPS/eip-1167) proxy.

 Each proxy deployed by the registry SHALL have the following interface: